sshniro/zap-docs/source/includes/contributing.md

 ## Markdown Syntax

-The API docs are created using the markdown files.
-This section explains the primary differences between standard Markdown rules and the Markdown rules that ZAP documentation uses.
+The API docs are created using standard markdown files.
+for Markdown syntax.
+This section contains information regarding the syntax and linting of the Markdown files.
+Also refer the [Slate documentation](https://github.com/slatedocs/slate/wiki/Markdown-Syntax).
+Refer this [document](https://github.com/markdownlint/markdownlint/edit/master/docs/RULES.md) to properly lint the Markdown files.

-#### Writing code
+### Writing code

 **Inline Code**